Colombia: Santa Marta

 ITINERARY

-Sitting at 6,233’, Mountain House Lodge features excellent birding nestled in the heart of the Santa Marta, a haven, where birders can soak up this incredible location!
-On arrival, we’ll settle in, and enjoy dinner and tour opening.
+Sitting at 6,233’, Mountain House Lodge features excellent birding nestled in the heart of the Santa Marta, a haven where birders can soak up this incredible location!
+On arrival, we’ll settle in and enjoy dinner and the tour opening.

 D & ON: Mountain House Lodge